October 9th, 2020 | How (Not) to Build a Business

 How Do I Build a Business?

 However, my journey didn’t end there.
 This is where it only started.
-After researching the today’s job market in-depth for the last few years, I developed a new aptitude test:
+After researching today’s job market in-depth for the last few years, I developed a new aptitude test:

 which helps professionals in positioning themselves in the job market.